 B. GENERAL LIABILITY INSURANCE

-General Liability insurance, endorsed to provide coverage for: Explosion, Collapse and Underground Damage to property of others; Contractual Liability (particularly the applicable provisions of the "General Indemnity" section of this Agreement subject to standard policy terms and conditions), PSI Energy's Protective Liability (if subcontracting is authorized) and Products and Completed Operations (for a minimum of one (1) year after completion of the Services).
+General Liability insurance, endorsed to provide coverage for: Explosion, Collapse and Underground Damage to property of others; Contractual Liability (particularly the applicable provisions of the "General Indemnity" section of this Agreement subject to standard policy Terms), PSI Energy's Protective Liability (if subcontracting is authorized) and Products and Completed Operations (for a minimum of one (1) year after completion of the Services).
 Watercraft exclusions deleted (if Services necessitate the use of watercraft of any kind.)

 Bodily Injury $1,000,000 Each Occurrence (Minimum)